openebs-archive/openebs-docs/docs/aws.md

    - edit your node instance group: kops edit ig --name=ranjith.k8s.local nodes
    - edit your master instance group: kops edit ig --name=ranjith.k8s.local master-us-west-2a

-   Finally configure your cluster with: kops update cluster ranjith.k8s.local --yes
+   Finally configure your cluster with: kops update cluster name.k8s.local --yes

 7. Change your instance image type and number of machines by executing corresponding commands.
-The exact command needed for your cluster will be shown at the end of the previous step command.
-The following shows some example.
+The exact command needed for your cluster will be shown at the end of the previous step.
+Following is an example.

    **Example:**

-   Change your node configuration by executing following way
+   Change your node configuration by executing as follows.

    ```
    kops edit ig --name=<cluster_name>.k8s.local nodes
    ```

-   Change your master instance type,no. of machines by executing following way
+   Change your master instance type and number of machines by executing as follows.

    ```
    kops edit ig --name=<cluster_name>.k8s.local master-<zone_name>